The Corpus

 The project has published fifteen volumes so far, providing detailed coverage of all fragments of early medieval carved stone from across 37 historic counties.
 Just one volume remains before national coverage is complete.
 These richly illustrated volumes, include illustrated catalogues as well as chapters that set material within historical, topographical and art historical contexts, alongside a specialist chapter analysing the geological provenance of sculptures.

-In recent years, with the support of the AHRC, British Academy and the Aurelius Trust, the project has sought to release the data from all volumes online, as a searchable catalogue, accompanied by digital images.
+In recent years, with the support of the Arts and Humanities Research Council, British Academy and the Aurelius Trust, the project has sought to release the data from all volumes online, as a searchable catalogue, accompanied by digital images.
 We have been working with the Archaeology Data Service to develop a new searchable platform, and we be migrating to this new site in 2026.

-IMPORTANT: Please note that as a result this site and the online searchable corpus may be unavailable for short periods while the migration of the datasets and searchable catalogues are moved over to the Archaeology Data Service.
+IMPORTANT: Please note that as a result of this migration, this site and the online searchable corpus may be unavailable for short periods while the datasets and searchable catalogues are moved over to the Archaeology Data Service.

 Contacting the Project

 The project is based in the Department of Archaeology, Durham University, where it was first developed.
 This landing page is the new primary point of contact for the project.
-It currently facilitates access to the original online catalogues but later this year will provide links through to the project site and catalogues with the Archaeology Data Service.
-Users can still request information from the project, including high resolution images and copyright permission by emailing [email protected]
+It currently facilitates access to the original online catalogues but later this year will provide links through to searchable catalogues hosted by the Archaeology Data Service.